sanketh-sg/prost-go/services/users/README.md

 ARRANGE: We create a fake user and mock repo that returns it
 ACT: We call handler.functions with test data
 ASSERT: We check the response

+For repository tests, I setup a test database connection once, run migrations to create schema, then after each test I clean up by deleting test data or rolling back transactions.
+This ensures test isolation.